todoforai/edge/README.md

 This is especially useful for users who prefer not to use the command line.

-## Let Us Know You're Using TodoForAI!
+## Let Us Know You're Using TODOforAI!

 We'd love to hear from you!
-If you're using TodoForAI in your projects or organization, please consider dropping us a quick note at marcellhavlik@todofor.ai.
+If you're using TODOforAI in your projects or organization, please consider dropping us a quick note at marcellhavlik@todofor.ai.

 Hearing about your use cases helps us:
 - Improve the product based on real-world usage